-Paul W. Hawran has an employment contract that provides that: (i) Mr. Hawran serves as the Company's Senior Vice President and Chief Financial Officer for a term of three years commencing in March 1997 at a current annual salary of \$209,740 subject to annual adjustment by the Board of Directors; (ii) the agreement will automatically renew for three-year periods thereafter unless the Company or Mr. Hawran gives 90 days notice of termination, or notice of intent to renew the agreement for less than a three-year term; (iii) Mr. Hawran is eligible for a discretionary annual bonus of up to a maximum of \$50,000 as determined by the Board of Directors based upon achieving certain performance criteria; (iv) the Company has agreed to forgive 50% of the loan of \$175,000 made to reimburse Mr. Hawran for 50% of the loss on sale of his former residence over the four-year period ending May 1997 (based on continued employment), and will forgive the remaining 50% of the loan over the three-year period starting in May 1997 (based on continued employment); and (v) Mr. Hawran is entitled to continue to receive his salary for 12 months in the event that the Company terminates his employment without cause, or materially reduces the power and duties of his employment without cause, which will be deemed to be a termination.
+Paul W. Hawran has an employment contract that provides that: (i) Mr. Hawran serves as the Company's Senior Vice President for a term of three years commencing in March 1997 at a current annual salary of \$209,740 subject to annual adjustment by the Board of Directors; (ii) the agreement will automatically renew for three-year periods thereafter unless the Company or Mr. Hawran gives 90 days notice of termination, or notice of intent to renew the agreement for less than a three-year term; (iii) Mr. Hawran is eligible for a discretionary annual bonus of up to a maximum of \$50,000 as determined by the Board of Directors based upon achieving certain performance criteria; (iv) the Company will forgive \$87,500, representing the balance of a loan made to reimburse Mr. Hawran for 50% of the loss on sale of his former residence over the three-year period starting in March 1997 (based on continued employment); and (v) Mr. Hawran is entitled to continue to receive his salary for 12 months in the event that the Company terminates his employment without cause, or materially reduces the power and duties of his employment without cause, which will be deemed to be a termination.
 In addition, Mr. Hawran received upon the signing of the agreement a one-time contract renewal bonus of an option to purchase 50,000 shares of Common Stock of the Company, with such option becoming exercisable over a four-year period and exercisable at a per-share price equal to the fair market value of the Company's Common Stock on the date of grant.